LASA Grants Program

 Right now, there are no qualitative benchmarks to ensure continuation of this funding in future years.
 It will be put into the RIDEM budget, but the funding is not guaranteed, it is a political process and dependent on the General Assembly and the Governor.
 The critical success this of funding will be based upon the success of the various projects that are funded and their overall contribution to the local food system.
 Awardees should expect, in addition to the interim and final reports required for their project, media and RIFPC staff interest in documenting (photos, articles, interviews) progress during the projects.

 If you are applying for capital purchases, do you need to provide tax returns to verify your financial situation as reflected in your application?

 No, the LASA grant does not ask for tax documentation to be provided with the application.
 By signing the application before you submit it, you are entering into a legal agreement with the LASA Grants Program Advisory Committee, and the State, that all the information you provided in the application was truthful, accurate and complete to the best of your knowledge.
 The Advisory Committee, and the State, reserve the right to ask for additional information from potential awardees, but attached financial documents are not required as part of the application process.

 Are matching funds required for this grant application?

 No, matching funds are not required for the LASA funding.
 However, as with all important information about the budget for your project, if you have funding sources that will help with your potential project, be sure to mention that on your application.

-Overhead or administrative costs are the costs of day-to-day operations or the cost for an organization to manage a grant project.
+Overhead or administrative costs are the costs of day-to-day operations.
 These can include a percentage of bookkeeper or accounting costs, rent, electricity, etc. Overhead costs are items that a company or organization is paying for on a regular basis and are not project-specific and so, therefore, are limited to 10% of the total LASA grant proposed budget.